mwermelinger/kattis-guide/input.md

 # Input / Output

-For each Kattis problem, the data has to be read from the standard input, and the results have to be written to the standard output.
-There are different ways to do so in Python depending on the problem.
+Each Kattis problem requires data to be read from the standard input, and the results to be written to the standard output.
+There are different ways to do so in Python, depending on the problem.
 Most Kattis problems fall into one of the following categories.
 I give one example per category.

 ## No input